Anthropology (ANT)

 ANT 329 Cuba Music and Culture 4 Credits

 This course introduces students to anthropological, ethnomusicological, and ethnochoreological ethnographic fieldwork methods, including participant observation, ethnographic interviews, and audio/video documentation techniques.
 Students are exposed to both Afro-Cuban religious and Cuban popular expressive forms.
 Students learn about the interrelatedness of music, dance, visual arts, ritual, and religious beliefs, as well as Cuban views on Cuban culture, gender, and race.
 Students attend/observe both formal and informal music performances and take music and dance lessons where they will have an opportunity to engage musicians on a one-on-one basis.
 In addition to music-oriented activities, students learn about Cuba's cultural and economic history by exploring Havana's rich museums, monuments, and plazas.
+By permission of the instructor.

 Term(s) Offered: Winter, All Years